hhu-stups/probandit/README.md

   implementation linked under the `path` setting.
 See the respective readme for more information as of which options are available.
 * `csv` _(Optional)_: Name of the target CSV file into which BanditFuzz writes the found benchmark results.
-The value defaults to `results.csv` -
+The value defaults to `results.csv`.

+  If the target csv file is given via command line option, the `csv` property will be ignored.

 ### Solver configuration

 Under the `solvers:`-section, the user can define custom identifiers for